hdtodd/rtl_433_stats/SNR-v2-Release-Notes.md

 The `stats` class, used to compile statistics from the data stream, is now embedded in the SNR code file rather than imported from an external file.

+### Performance

+SNR v2 processed a 60-day, 412MB file containing 1,547,234 Packets representing 618,091 De-Duplicated Transmissions into the 4-category report in 79.95 sec on a Raspberry Pi-4B whereas SNR v1 processed the same file into just the SNR report in 55.3 sec on the same system.
+SNR v2 took 68.1 sec to generate just the SNR report on the same system and file.

+### Known issues

+Service disruptions may cause rtl\_433 to insert blocks of null characters (0x00) into the log file, and SNR is not programmed to ignore those.
+The JSON loader fails when null characters are encountered in the input file, and an error message is issued by SNR to inform and suggest a solution for removing the null characters.  (`sed -e 's/\000//g' oldfile.json > newfile.json`).

 ## Author
 David Todd, hdtodd@gmail.com, 2023.03